Skip to content

 For the medico-legal examiner, BSA documentation serves two purposes.
 In a living victim, it supports the ABA severity triage: minor burns are less than 5% BSA full-thickness or less than 10% partial-thickness (US ABA criteria); moderate burns are 10-20% partial-thickness or 2-5% full-thickness; major burns are greater than 20% partial-thickness or greater than 10% full-thickness, or any full-thickness involvement of critical zones, any burn in the very young or elderly, any inhalation injury.
 In a deceased victim, it allows the reconstructing pathologist to assess survivability and to map the spatial pattern of burn involvement against the physical layout of the fire scene.

-The central medico-legal question in every fire death is whether the decedent was alive when the fire began, or whether the fire was applied to an already-dead body to destroy evidence of a preceding homicide.
+The central medico-legal question in every fire death is whether the decedent was alive when the fire began, or whether fire was applied to a body already dead to destroy evidence of a preceding homicide.
 Four lines of evidence address this question.

 Carboxyhaemoglobin saturation.
 Carbon monoxide from combustion binds haemoglobin with 240 times the affinity of oxygen.
 In a living fire victim, COHb saturation accumulates as long as the cardiovascular system is functioning.
 Saturation above 30% measured in peripheral (femoral) blood (or 40-50% in survival cases) is strong evidence that the victim was alive and breathing in the smoke environment.
 A COHb of below 10% in a fire victim is suspicious: either the death preceded the fire, the fire was very brief, or there was a competing cause of death before significant smoke exposure.
+The mechanism of carbon monoxide toxicity and its post-mortem cherry-red livor signature is covered in the chemical asphyxia topic.
 The HACH spectrophotometer (DR series) and co-oximetry on blood-gas analysers (Radiometer ABL series, Siemens RAPIDPoint) provide the laboratory measurement.
 In the Indore acid-bath cases (2013-2015, documented in the Indian Journal of Forensic Medicine and Toxicology), post-mortem fire applied to chemically-injured bodies showed COHb below 10% in all three recovered blood specimens, inconsistent with living fire exposure.
 In the US, the National Fire Protection Association's Fire Investigation Handbook specifies COHb thresholds as a primary vitality indicator for fire deaths.

 Soot in the airways.
 Soot particles in the trachea, bronchi, and lower airways indicate that the victim was breathing during the fire.
 Soot below the larynx is particularly significant, as post-mortem gas movement rarely carries soot that far.
 The histological demonstration of soot particles in alveoli, combined with early inflammatory response in the tracheal mucosa, is the most reliable combined indicator.
 Absent soot in the upper trachea of an extensively burned body strongly suggests the fire was post-mortem.
 The UK Coroner-commissioned review following the Grenfell Tower fire (2017) required explicit documentation of soot distribution in airways for every fire-death autopsy, emphasising its evidentiary primacy.